Tag: self-development

 Five Ways to Set and Maintaining Healthy Boundaries

-On the Facebook groups I'm on, I commonly see questions about setting boundaries.
-Some people, especially empaths, worry about how to keep other people's energy from getting to them.
+One of the most common issues people have is setting boundaries.
+They’re so used to not doing it, in fact, that they don’t even realize its a huge issue for them!
+Many people, especially empaths, worry about how to keep other people’s energy from getting to them.
 Others just want to know how to keep other people from treating them like crap.
+Some people, who consider themselves empaths, assume there’s no such thing as boundaries for them.

 In order to set proper boundaries, we need to know what they are.
-Then, we need to know when we need one--and after that, how do we set and maintain them?
+Then, we need to know when we need one–and after that, …

 Five simple ways to help hold yourself accountable